TL;DR

 Pricing

-10. UXPin Merge AI: Best for turning design components into production-ready code
+10. UXPin Merge AI: Best for AI-generated, code-backed prototypes for UX testing

 Key AI features